1bx0/fodl-nft-lottery/README.md

 # fodl-nft-lottery

-Configure the variables described below
+Configure the variables described below.
+To run the snapshot at a certain timestamp you must run all the lotteries before it.

 Run using `npm start`